River-Mochi/ARTZone/README.md

 ## Credits
 * RiverMochi - mod author
-* inspired by LuxStice's original Advanced Road Tools
+* Thanks to LuxStice sharing the original Advanced Road Tools (obsolete)
 * StarQ for technical support.
 * yenyang for technical support.
 * and the CS2 modding community for pointers and testing.